Standard and Advanced Programs

 $10 (international faxing service not available)

-Some of the scholarship courses require textbooks and other materials that students will need to purchase separately.
+Some of our scholarship courses require textbooks and other materials that students will need to purchase separately.
 Such requirements are found in the course descriptions.
-They will also be responsible for purchasing any optional printed student guides.
+Students will also be responsible for purchasing any optional printed student guides.